Schools of economic thought: French Liberal School

-The French Liberal School (also called the "Optimist School" or "Orthodox School") is a 19th-century school of economic thought that was centered on the Collège de France and the Institut de France.
-The Journal des Économistes was instrumental in promulgating the ideas of the School.
-The School voraciously defended free trade and laissez-faire capitalism.
-They were primary opponents of collectivist, interventionist and protectionist ideas.
-This made the French School a forerunner of the modern Austrian School.
+The French Liberal School (also called the "Optimist School" or "Orthodox School") is a 19th-century school of economic thought centered at the Collège de France and the Institut de France.
+The Journal des Économistes was instrumental in promulgating the ideas of the school.
+The school voraciously defended free trade and laissez-faire capitalism.
+They were primary opponents of collectivist, interventionist, and protectionist ideas.
+This made the French school a forerunner of the modern Austrian school.